 We have had a history of net losses due to our primary focus on research and development, plant construction, capital expenditures and early-stage commercial activities.
-For the years ended December 31, 2020 and 2019, we had net losses of \$30.3 million and \$0.5 million, respectively.
-For the year ended December 31, 2021, we had a net income of \$42.1 million and net cash used in operations of \$22.0 million.
-As of September 30, 2022, we had retained earnings of \$5.8 million.
+Since our inception, we have not generated any revenue from product sales and have incurred significant net losses.
+Substantially all of our net losses since inception have resulted from our plant construction, research and development, and general and administrative costs associated with our operations.
+For the years ended December 31, 2021 and 2020, we had an accumulated deficit of \$56.8 million and \$98.9 million, respectively.
+For the year ended December 31, 2022, we had net income of \$78.6 million.

 We expect that our net losses from operations will continue for the foreseeable future.
-Based on our estimates and projections, which are subject to significant risks and uncertainties, we will not generate revenue until 2023 and do not expect to reach commercial scale production until 2025.
-Even if we are able to commercialize our products and generate revenue from product sales, we may not become profitable for many years, if at all.
+Based on our estimates and projections, which are subject to significant risks and uncertainties, even if we are able to commercialize our products and generate revenue from product sales, we may not become profitable for many years, if at all.